Atomic Bomb Dome

 Bookshelves, old-fashioned furniture, a piano and a stuffed deer head all add to the busy surrounds at this smoky lounge-bar.
 Organza...

 Zucchini is a lively Spanish-style tapas restaurant with warm chandelier lighting and the kind of atmosphere that makes you want to sip...

 Atomic Bomb Dome information

-Perhaps the starkest reminder of the destruction visited upon Hiroshima is the Atomic Bomb Dome, across the river from the Peace Memorial Park.
-Built by a Czech architect in 1915, the building served as the Industrial Promotion Hall until the bomb exploded almost directly above it.
-Everyone inside was killed, but the building itself was one of very few left standing anywhere near the epicentre.
-Despite local misgivings, a decision was taken after the war to preserve the shell of the building as a memorial.
-Declared a Unesco World Heritage Site in December 1996, the propped-up ruins are floodlit at night, and have become a grim symbol of the city's tragic past.
+Perhaps the starkest reminder of the destruction visited upon Hiroshima in WWII is the Atomic Bomb Dome.
+Built by a Czech architect in 1915, it was the Industrial Promotion Hall until the bomb exploded almost directly above it.
+Everyone inside was killed, but the building was one of very few left standing near the epicentre.
+A decision was taken after the war to preserve the shell as a memorial.